EnMasseProject/enmasse/getting-started/e2e-example.md

 }
 ```

+Each address that set store-and-forward=true must also refer to a flavor.
+See below on how to create
+your own flavors.
 To deploy this configuration, you must currently use a barebone client like curl:

     curl -X PUT -H "content-type: application/json" --data-binary @addresses.json http://$(oc get service -o jsonpath='{.spec.clusterIP}' restapi):8080/v1/enmasse/addresses